KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/whatif.rst

           </Hierarchy>
        </Dimension>

--  To create the mapping of the editable cube (in our example the table sales_fact_1998_virtual) as shown in Code Creating the mapping of the editable cube.
+-  To create the mapping of the editable cube (in our example the table sales_fact_1998_virtual) as shown in *Code Creating the mapping of the editable cube*.

 .. code-block:: xml
    :linenos: